 I enjoyed that there were other queer couples mentioned without a blink, but the only other one who was named outright was also a member of Faerie, which gave me a weird feeling.

-I wished for a little more depth, but I’d definitely read a second book with these characters and in this world.
+I wished for a little more depth in The Firebird’s Tale, but I’d definitely read a second book with these characters and in this world.
 This is a 3.5 or 4 star read for me, but since I don’t do half stars here, I’m rolling it up to four stars.